 As the next-generation Water Cherenkov detector, Hyper-Kamiokande with a fiducial volume 8 times larger than Super-Kamiokande will start data taking by 2027.
 A new detector of 260 kton of water located 295 km down the muon neutrino beam generated by the J-PARC facility will be equipped with more than 20,000 20-inches photomultipliers (PMTs) with a large quantum efficiency.
-In addition, it is planned to install several thousands of multi-photomultipliers (mPMTs) that will enhance the detector capabilities at low energy.
+In addition, it is planned to install several thousands of multi-photomultipliers

+(mPMTs) that will enhance the detector capabilities at low energy.
 Indeed, the main advantage of the mPMTs is their improved timing resolution (from 2.6 ns for the 20-inches PMT to 1.6 ns for the 3-inches ones) allowing a reduction of the dark noise rate and an improvement of the spatial reconstruction efficiency.

-The team leader from the University of Tokyo - Dr. Yoshinari Hayato - is responsible within the collaboration for the working group developing PMT electronics and DAQ system.
+One of the team leaders from the University of Tokyo - Prof. Masashi Yokoyama - is the HK detector group leader, while the other - Dr. Yoshinari Hayato - is responsible within the collaboration for the working group developing PMT electronics and DAQ system.
 The HK project technical coordinator at LPNHE Dr. Stefano Russo has also been recently nominated as a co-convener of the HK-Electronics working group.
+Dr. Claudio Giganti is the ND280-upgrade project leader within the T2K collaboration, while Dr. Boris Popov is the T2K-NA61contact person and the analysis coordinator for neutrino physics within the NA61/SHINE collaboration.

 HK, thanks to its gigantic mass, will detect thousands of electron antineutrinos (via inverse beta-decay) and electron neutrinos (via elastic scattering) from SN bursts in the galactic center.
 Using the elastic scattering events, it will be possible to reconstruct the direction towards a SN at a distance of 10 kpc with an accuracy of about 1 degree.
 The events observed in HK will allow to provide detailed information about the time profile and the energy spectrum to further inspect SN explosion mechanism.
 In addition, it will be possible to detect neutrinos also from extra-galactic SN explosions.
 Even for distances of 4 Mpc, we will observe few tenths of neutrinos in HK and, at such distances, one SN is expected every three years.
 HK will also be able to detect the SN relic neutrinos (SRN) that are neutrinos produced by all SN explosions since the beginning of the universe.
-Such neutrinos fill the present universe and have a flux of few tens/cm2/sec.
+Such neutrinos fill the present universe and have a flux of few tens/cm/sec.
 The observation of SRN would allow understanding how heavy elements have been synthesized in stellar formation.